JB-SelfCompany/YMesh/README.md

 # YMesh

 Live voice and video calls using the Yggdrasil Network.
 No account is required.
 Just scan the QR code, which will contain the IP address of the contact.
-This only works on mesh networks.
+This only works the Yggdrasil Network mesh network.

 Features: